TallyAssist/TallyAssist/README.md

-# BizAssist
+# TallyAssist

-BizAssist is an open source Flutter-based template for a business assistant application.
+TallyAssist is an open source Flutter-based template for a business assistant application.
 It has been designed to use [Google Firebase](firebase.google.com/) as backend.

 The project had started out with an intent to become a mobile interface for [Tally](https://tallysolutions.com/) (India's premier accounting software).
 Over time, it refined to become a more focused business assistant application.
 For more details, check out this blog post announcing the project's release.

 The project was developed and tested for Android.
 Please feel free to contribute and open PRs for iOS support.

 *Note: The codebase was developed in fast iterations while performing user research.
-There may be instances where it can be improved and modularized.
+There are instances where it can be improved and modularized.
 This is especially true for the data model and implementation of state management using [provider](https://pub.dev/packages/provider).
 If you come across such cases and want to contribute improvements, consider opening an issue or PR.*

 ## Demo App